takahirohonda/js-design-patterns-for-react/README.md

 # to make web assembly yarn command to work...

-Need to add them in package.json... ts-node stops working if I have them in the package.json.
+Need to add them in package.json... ts-node & jest stops working if I have them in the package.json.

 ```json
   "type": "module",